 A successful deepening of Tanzanian democratization needs to be driven by a more significant demand from the great majority of poor women and men living in cities and rural areas.
-To achieve this, they are in great need of increased knowledge concerning their democratic rights and better access to information.
+To achieve this, they are in great need of increased knowledge concerning their democratic and human rights and better access to information.

 Good democratic governance and human rights are fundamental principles of Sweden’s collaboration with Tanzania, both in its own right and as a mainstreaming issue.
 Throughout the years Sweden has persistently supported media freedom, the respect for basic human rights, and contributed to ensuring that child rights, sexual and reproductive health rights and gender issues are put on the development agenda.
-This has been achieved through a wide range of collaborations with strategic civil society partners and government institutions.
+This has been achieved through a wide range of collaborations with strategic civil society partners, the UN and government institutions.

 In the Result Strategy adopted in 2013 by the Swedish government two specific results relates to democratic accountability and transparency, and increased awareness of human rights: